sanjaikumarv/interview-preparation-docs/Javascript.md

 ## Explain the this keyword in JavaScript.

-The this keyword refers to the context in which a function is called.
-It can refer to:
+This keyword refers to the object
 * The global object (in non-strict mode).

 * The object calling the method